 Massachusetts General Laws chapter 209A, entitled “Abuse Prevention”, provides a statutory mechanism by which victims of family, household or substantive dating violence can enlist the aid of the state to prevent further abuse.
 Chapter 209A represents the legislative response to the troubling social problem of family and household abuse in the Commonwealth by providing civil restraining orders, arrest protocols and criminal law enforcement.
 Recently, Governor Deval Patrick signed into law an Act Relative to Domestic Violence, Chapter 260 of the Acts of 2014.
 This new legislation has reformed many of our current laws regarding domestic violence.

-For the past 15 years the Cape & Islands District Attorney’s Office has been involved in developing appropriate responses to domestic violence.
+The District Attorney for the Cape & Islands created the Domestic Violence Unit (DV) in July 1992.
+Since that time, the District Attorney’s Office has been involved in developing appropriate responses to domestic violence.
 The policies of the District Attorney are aimed at reducing domestic violence on the Cape & Islands by increasing the number of positive dispositions that include probation, the batterer’s program and incarceration.
 The position of the District Attorney is that aggressive prosecution will ultimately reduce the number of sexual assaults, aggravated assaults and homicides that are presently attributed to the escalating cycles of domestic violence.

-The Domestic Violence Unit (DV) was created in July 1992 by the District Attorney.
-The DV unit has two specially trained prosecutors and three victim/witness advocates.
-In addition, the unit has utilized clinical legal interns and victim/witness volunteers.
-The Chief of the DV unit prosecutes all Superior Court cases while the other trained members of the unit are responsible for the more serious cases pending in the Barnstable District Court.
-Cases in other four District Courts in this jurisdiction are prosecuted by seasoned Assistant District Attorneys assigned there under the direct supervision of the Chief of the DV Unit.
+The Chief of the DV unit prosecutes all Superior Court cases while cases in the five District Courts in this jurisdiction are prosecuted by seasoned Assistant District Attorneys assigned there under the direct supervision of the Chief of the DV Unit.
 The DV Unit also provides ongoing training to the police departments located on the Cape and the Islands.

 Definitions of Domestic Violence